solrevdev/solrevdev.github.io/about/index.md

 I write code in Visual Studio Code, Sublime Text and the full Microsoft Visual Studio IDE.
 Likewise, I also like to switch between macOS, Windows and Linux.

-I enjoy full stack development, devops and cloud-based work and am enjoying writing front end code in VueJS and ReactJS.
+I enjoy full stack development, devops and cloud-based work and am enjoying writing front end code in VueJS while also reading about ReactJS.

 Commercially I have recently worked with the Amazon Web Services stack, MySql, MongoDB, Memcached, GIT, Mercurial, TeamCity, Octopus Deploy and various other technologies and thrive in providing startups with a scalable continuous deployment architecture and platform.